jensli/devjava-content/app/pages/learn/01_tutorial/03_getting-to-know-the-language/03_refactoring_to_functional_style/03_converting_foreach_with_if.md

 <a id="foreach">&nbsp;</a>
 ## Iterating with foreach

 In the previous articles in this [tutorial series](id:refactoring) we looked at converting loops written in the imperative style to the functional style.
-In this article we'll see how to convert an imperative style iteration using `foreach` to the functional style.
+In this article we'll see how to convert an imperative style iteration using for-each to the functional style.
 In addition, we'll also see how to pick select elements using `if` transforms to the functional style.

-Java 5 introduced the very popular `foreach` syntax.
-For example, to iterate over a collection of `String`s representing names, we'd write something like `for(String name: names)`.
-Under the hood, the `foreach` is converted, at the bytecode level, to use an `Iterator`&mdash;while the iterator tells us there is another element, fetch the next element for processing.
-In other words, the `foreach` is a nice concise syntax sugar for iteration with a `while` loop over the elements provided by an `Iterator`.
-We can convert a `foreach` into the functional style quite easily.
+Java 5 introduced the very popular for-each syntax.
+For example, to iterate over a collection of `String`s representing names, we'd write something like `for (String name : names)`.
+Under the hood, the for-each is converted, at the bytecode level, to use an `Iterator`&mdash;while the iterator tells us there is another element, fetch the next element for processing.
+In other words, the for-each is a nice concise syntax sugar for iteration with a `while` loop over the elements provided by an `Iterator`.
+We can convert a for-each into the functional style quite easily.
 Let's see how.

 <a id="imperativetofunctional">&nbsp;</a>
 ## From Imperative to Functional Style

-Here's an example of iteration, using the `foreach`, over a collection of names:
+Here's an example of iteration, using the for-each, over a collection of names:

 ```java
 List<String> names = List.of("Jack", "Paula", "Kate", "Peter");